 Fold/Unfold from the Action panel.

-You can also swipe right and left using three fingers to close and open folded nodes.
+You can also swipe right and left over a node with three fingers fold and unfold a branch.

 While a node title often contains the most crucial information as keywords, you will want to add additional information that adds context, detail, or helps you structure your document.